top of page

 If you are resident in the UK and have any overseas income e.g. offshore funds, overseas property income or are an individual with remittance basis, residency or domicile issues, then a tax return will be required.
 Also, if you have made any gains from the disposal of capital assets then a tax return will typically need to be filed,

-Company Directors, high-earners and Partners:
+Company directors, high-earners and partners

 If you are a director of a limited company then a tax return is likely to be needed as income tends to be taken as dividends and/or salary.
 Also, individuals with high incomes (above a £100k) will typically need to file a return as will partners in a partnership.

 Why not get some expert help with your accounting and tax?
+You'll be surprised at how easy and affordable it is to get the support you need.

 What are some of the pitfalls to avoid?